quintype/malibu/tutorial/compile-custom-assets.md

 ```
 That's all, your font should show on your app.

-Similarly you can use other assets to separetly compile it.
+You can use other assets similar to fonts.

 **Note** - If you are putting HD images/icons inside `static-assets` folder may cause a quay build delay.
 So make sure to put only low-quality images/icons or other custom assets.